-In April 2010, we began the international expansion of our international payments business with the acquisition of Tempus, a leading provider of foreign exchange and international payments services to companies in the US.
-Tempus has three offices in the US (Washington D.C. (headquarters), New York and Los Angeles).
+In April 2010, we began the international expansion of our foreign exchange and international payments business with the acquisition of Tempus, a leading provider of foreign exchange and international payments services to companies in the US.
+Tempus has three offices in the US: Washington D.C. (headquarters), New York and Los Angeles.

-Continuing with our international expansion in 2012, we acquired Schneider Foreign Exchange Limited, a provider of foreign exchange and international payments to large corporations, medium-sized and small companies and financial institutions in the UK.
+In order to become one of the largest specialists in foreign exchange and international payments, in 2012, we acquired Schneider Foreign Exchange Limited, a provider of foreign exchange and international payments to large corporations, medium-sized and small companies and financial institutions in the UK.
 The acquired financial entity changed its name to "Monex Europe Limited" and is currently one of our indirect subsidiaries.
-Monex Europe has offices in London, UK; Madrid, Spain; Amsterdam, Netherlands; Toronto, Canada\; and Singapore.
+Monex Europe has offices in London, UK; Madrid, Spain; Amsterdam, Netherlands; Toronto, Canada; and Singapore.